Order before 00:30 for next day delivery Extra 15% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated

 • Aim for 3 sets of 8 to 12 reps.

-Dumbbell shrugs can be trained in an extensive rep range — anywhere from 6 to 15 reps.
+Dumbbell shrugs can be trained in a wide rep range, anywhere from 6 to 15 reps.

 How to do the dumbbell shrug

-• Pick up a dumbbell in each hand and hold the weights outside the hips, by the side of your thighs.
+• Pick up a dumbbell in each hand and hold the weights at your sides, by your thighs.

 • Aim for 2 to 3 sets of 8 to 12 reps.